-In accordance with the CRD IV, any shareholder with a qualifying holding should have management and technical competence in the area of financial activities, including financial services.
-Where there are no qualified holdings, an assessment will be made of the 20 largest shareholders or members.
+Shareholders should have management and technical competence in the area of financial activities, including financial services.

-In addition, the financial soundness of shareholders should be sufficient to ensure the sound and prudent operation of the fintech bank for an initial period (usually three years).
+Additionally, the financial soundness of shareholders should be sufficient to ensure the sound and prudent operation of the fintech bank for an initial period (usually three years).